Here follows a sample request that we are going to explain:

 means

-AND
+word1 AND

-(word2
+(word2 OR

 not

-(word1
+(word1 AND

-) OR
+word2) OR

-An element preceded by a -
+An element preceded by a - specifies a term that should

-term that should not appear.
+not appear.

-By default, words inside double-quotes define a phrase
+By default, words inside double-quotes define a phrase search (the

-order of words is significant), so
+order of words is significant), so that title:"prejudice pride" is

-result.
-This can be changed by
+find a result.
+This can be changed by using modifiers.

 Words inside phrases and capitalized words are not stem-expanded.
 Wildcards may be used anywhere inside a term.
 Specifying a wildcard on the left of a term can produce a very slow search (or even an incorrect one if the expansion is truncated because of excessive size).
 Also see More about wildcards.